mobilecoinfoundation/mcips/text/0032-fog-compatible-gift-codes.md

   * 0x0200 Destination memo indicates an outbound transfer, and includes the recipient and the amount.
   * 0x0201 Gift code funding memo indicates that we funded a gift code, and indicates which TxOut is the gift code and any note
   * 0x0202 Gift code cancellation memo indicates that we cancelled a gift code that we previously funded
-  * 0x0001 Unauthenticated sender memo, 0x0002 Unauthenticated sender memo with address hash, indicates that we claimed a gift code sent to us by someone
+  * 0x0001 Unauthenticated sender memo indicates that we claimed a gift code sent to us by someone
   * 0x0000 Unused indicates that we claimed a gift code but we aren't sure who it came from.

-* Any TxOut's on the gift code subaddress indicate gift codes that we funded.
+* Any TxOuts on the gift code subaddress indicate gift codes that we funded.
   * We can see the amount of the gift code using our view key
   * We can obtain notes about these TxOut's by finding the associated 0x0201 memos which would be in the same block
   * If such a TxOut is spent, then we can represent it as claimed, unless a matching 0x0202 memo appears, in which case we know we cancelled it.